 McCauley then goes on to state “Agencies must clarify when and how to use HITPFs,” as police officers “…need policy guidance and training.”

-A quick Google search on McCauley, located what I suspected: McCauley pedals himself as an expert witness, or hired gun, for people looking to sue police departments.
+A quick Google search on McCauley, located what I suspected: McCauley pedals himself as an expert witness, or hired gun if you prefer, for people looking to sue police departments.

 Don’t believe me?
 Check out all of the entries in Google with his name, or just wander over to ALMExperts.com’s entry on McCauley.
 In it, McCauley states: